Ombre: Bid

 In turn, each player may pass or bid, and having passed cannot bid again.
 Each bid must be higher than the last.
 However, a player who has made a lower bid, and not yet passed, may raise his bid to equal that of the previous player, unless overcalled again.
-Unless playing Solo, Ombre may make as many discards as he likes before drawing the same number from the stock.
+Unless playing Solo, Ombre may discard as many cards as he likes before drawing the same number from the stock.
 Solo or not, both opponents may then discard and draw for themselves.
 As it is advantageous for one of the defenders to have the stronger hand, they may agree as to which is to exchange first.
 Whoever does so may draw any number of cards up to eight.
 Rules vary considerably as to whether any untaken cards are left down or turned face up, and the point should be agreed before play.

 Play

 Eldest leads first and the winner of each trick leads to the next.
 The trick is taken by the highest card of the suit led or by the highest trump if any are played.
 Normally, suit must be followed if possible, otherwise any card may be played.
 Matadors, however, can only be forced by higher matadors, not by lower ones or trumps.
 That is, if the player's only trumps are matadors he need not follow to a trump, but may discard ("Renege") instead.
 However, if a higher matador is led, and his only trump is a lower one, he is obliged to play it.

 If Ombre takes the first five tricks straight off, he can claim the game won without need for further play.
 If instead he leads to the sixth, he thereby obligates himself to win all nine ("Vole"), thus increasing his potential winnings or penalties.
 If Ombre thinks he cannot win, he may surrender at any time before playing to the fourth trick, but he may not do this if playing a "Solo".
 In a "Vuelta", his surrender must be accepted by both opponents.
 However, if the game played was "Entrada", either opponent may himself take over the role of Ombre and play the rest of the hand as if he had made the bid himself.